orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/HowTo_makeLinks.md

 ## Implementation tips

+ * Identifying and filtering `click` and `keypress` events for navigating events is a pure function.
+   You do not need any contextual information to identify which events are potential navigation.
+   You do need contextual information about the `<base>`, but that is needed when links are interpreted, not created and navigating events initially dispatched.

  * `.preventDefault()` must be called synchronously when the navigating event is first caught.
 If the processing of the navigating event The act of blocking the native router from Take care Avoid testing navigation events in Mocha. as it is difficult to call `.preventDefault()` in the right locations.